QTM 405Pre-Trib, Mid-Trib, and Post-Tribulation Rapture Explained

 The debate centers on the relationship between the Rapture (Going up) and the Parousia (Coming down).

-Importantly, these terms are often combined differently depending on how literally or symbolically one reads prophetic and apocalyptic Scripture.
-In the next sections, we will see how three different Christian traditions arrange these blocks to build three very different timelines.
+These terms are combined differently depending on how literally or symbolically one reads prophecy.
+In the next sections, we will see how three different Christian traditions arrange them into three different timelines.

 This is the view most popularized by modern media (the Left Behind series), yet it is distinct in church history.
 While belief in Christ’s imminent return is ancient, the fully developed Pre-Tribulation Rapture framework emerged largely in the 19th century.